meldontaragon/cdw-unit-cell-generator/README.md

 Other options:
 + make dir
-  - run this or manually make the necessary directories (./bin, ./obj)
+  - run this or manually make the necessary directories (`./bin` and `./obj`)
 + make final
-  - final binary files will be in ./bin
+  - final binary files will be in `./bin`
 + make link
-  - will create symbolic links in INSTALLDIR for the binaries
+  - will create symbolic links in INSTALLDIR for the binary files
 + make all
   - will make binary files using the debug optimization options (for distributed versions there is a chance that `make all` runs `make final` and `make debug` runs this case)
 + make uninstall
-  - removes binaries from INSTALLDIR (whether linked or copied)
+  - removes binary files from INSTALLDIR (whether linked or copied)

 You may need to run any of the above as root depending on local folder privileges.